Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now on to our final game, Lightning Fill In The Blank.
+Now onto our final game, Lightning Fill In The Blank.
 Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
-Each correct answer now worth two points.
+Each correct answer is now worth two points.
 Bill, can you give us the scores?

 (SOUNDBITE OF BELL)